magiclane/magiclane-maps-sdk-examples-for-android/RouteSimulation/README.md

 ## Overview

-This example app present the followings:
+This example app demonstrates the following features:
-- Start simulation between 2 given landmarks if any route can be calculated.
+- Start simulated navigation between 2 given landmarks if a route can be calculated.

 ## Build instructions